Microscopic electron dynamics in nonlinear optical response of solids

-Figure \ref{MgO_Den_Curr}(b) shows the first-order electron density at $\omega t = \pi/2$, when the electric field is at a maximum and the first-order electron current density is zero.
-The electron densities in this and other figures are represented in terms of an isosurface using VESTA software \cite{MommaJAC11}.
-The yellow and blue colors, respectively, represent negative and positive charges relative to the field-free electron density.
-As shown in Sec.~\ref{Sec_InvSym}, the electron density amplitudes of a laser-driven crystal with inversion symmetry also have inversion symmetry.
-Thereby, odd-order electron density amplitudes are antisymmetric with respect to a center of symmetry.
-Consistently, the values of the first-order electron density in Fig.~\ref{MgO_Den_Curr}(b) at positions $\br$ and $-\br$ relative to the Mg atom are opposite.
+The first column in Fig.~\ref{MgO_Den_Curr} displays the first-order oscillations of the electronic state, i.e., the oscillations of the electron density as $-\varrho_{1}\sin(\omega t)$ and the electron current density as $-\bmj_{1}(\br)\cos(\omega t)$ in response to the driving electromagnetic field.
+MgO has inversion symmetry and first-order electron density amplitudes are antisymmetric with respect to a center of symmetry.
 The positive and negative charges in Fig.~\ref{MgO_Den_Curr}(b) alternate along the $z$ axis parallel to the optical-field polarization.
-This charge alignment is consistent with the macroscopic first-order polarization of MgO being aligned with the electric field as expected.
+Clearly, such a charge distribution has a dipole moment along the $z$ direction and is consistent with the first-order polarization of MgO being aligned with the electric field.

-At $\omega t = \pi$, the magnitude of the first-order electron current density is again at a maximum, but opposite to that at $\omega t =0$.
-The electron current now causes the charge to redistribute in the opposite direction.
-At $\omega t = 3\pi/2$, the first-order electron density is opposite to the first-order electron density at $\omega t = \pi/2$.
-The macroscopic polarization is again aligned with the electric field.

-The second column of Fig.~\ref{MgO_Den_Curr} shows the second-order oscillations, i.e., the oscillations with frequency $\omega_2=2\omega$, of the electronic state in response to the driving field.
-The second-order oscillations of the electronic state of the laser-driven crystal are shown, comprising the oscillations of the electron current density as $-\bmj_{2}(\br)\sin(2\omega t)$ and the oscillations of the electron density as $\varrho_{2}\cos(2\omega t)$.
-The second-order macroscopic polarizability tensor of the MgO crystal is zero because of inversion symmetry.
-Surprisingly, we find that the second-order {\it microscopic} optical response is nonzero.
-In order to understand this phenomenon, let us look into the second-order electronic state at $\omega_2 t = 0$ shown in Fig.~\ref{MgO_Den_Curr}(e).
-At this phase, the second-order electron current density is zero and the magnitude of the second-order electron density is maximal.

-As discussed in Sec.~\ref{Sec_InvSym}, an even-order electron density amplitude of a centrosymmetric crystal is also centrosymmetric.
-Consistently, the second-order electron density in Fig.~\ref{MgO_Den_Curr}(e) is centrosymmetric with respect to the Mg atom.
-Therefore, the charge distribution in Fig.~\ref{MgO_Den_Curr}(e) results in zero {\it macroscopic} polarization.
-Analogously, the general statement that an even-order electron density amplitude of a centrosymmetric crystal is also centrosymmetric is consistent with the selection rule that the even-order macroscopic polarization of such a crystal is zero.

-Figure \ref{MgO_Den_Curr}(f) shows the second-order electronic state at $\omega t = \pi/4$, when the magnitude of the second-order electronic current density is at a maximum.
-Consistently with the discussion in Sec.~\ref{Sec_InvSym}, the microscopic second-order electron current density is antisymmetric with respect to the center of symmetry.